Anwar-Said/DGSD/README.md

 grakel
 sklearn

 The code automatically download datasets from Grakel website therefore the system must be connected with internet.
-For downloding the dataset,follow this link: https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets
+For downloding the datasets manually,follow this link: https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets

 run the code

-python DGSD-main.py
+python python-DGSD_main.py